HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/SpeedDeletesForJCR.md

 `SELECT COUNT(1) FROM <jcr>.ICMSTJCRREMOVEHLP`

-If the count is coming down too slowly, how to speed it up?
+If the count is coming down too slowly, how can you speed it up?

 ## Instructions

-This Config Engine task will purge the pending deletes in much larger batches:
+This Config Engine task can be used to purge the pending deletes in much larger batches by increasing the value of the batchSize parameter:

 `./ConfigEngine.sh jcr-complete-asynchronous-deletes -DbatchSize=5000`